aristanetworks/atd-public/labguides/source/media-bgp.rst

       If all the BGP configuration have been applied successfully and the routing table on **Leaf 4** is correct then **Host 1** should be reachable from **Host 2**.

+5. Test your knowledge:

+  - when **Leaf 4** recieves the incoming routes from **Spine 2**, why can we not reach all the infrastructre IP addresses?

 **LAB COMPLETE!**

+6. During the lab you can use the different commands to verify connectivity and behaviour for validation and troubleshooting purposes:

+   - show ip route
+   - show ip route bgp
+   - show ip bgp summary
+   - show ip bgp
+   - show ip bgp neighbors <neighbor address> advertised-routes
+   - show ip bgp neighbors <neighbor address> received-routes